 Jeremiah Alejandro

 My name is Jeremiah Alejandro and I am from Brookfield, Wisconsin.
 I attended Wisconsin Lutheran High School where I was valedictorian, and I am also a National Merit Finalist.
-At the University of Alabama, I will be majoring in biology on the pre-med track with my final goal as being an orthopedic surgeon.
+At the University of Alabama, I will be majoring in biology on the pre-med track with my final goal as an orthopedic surgeon.
 I have always been interested in the medical field as I wanted to work towards improving people’s quality, not just quantity, of life.
 In my free time, I work as a manager at Chick-fil-A and enjoy coding and playing around with technology.
 I am very excited to be attending UA in the fall and experience all the opportunities it presents.
 Roll Tide!

 Callahan Arch